 Each community program that receives an NEA Big Read grant—which ranges between $5,000 and $20,000—is also provided with resources, outreach materials, and training on various aspects such as working with local partners, developing public relations strategies, and leading book discussions and Q&As.

-Over the last decade, the National Endowment for the Arts has funded more than 1,300 Big Read programs, providing more than $18 million in grants to organizations in every Congressional district in the country.
+Since 2006, the National Endowment for the Arts has funded more than 1,300 Big Read programs, providing more than $18 million in grants to organizations nationwide.
+In addition, Big Read activities have reached every Congressional district in the country.